Dialogue Agents 101: A Beginner's Guide to Critical Ingredients for Designing Effective Conversational Systems: Tasks, Datasets and Methods

-\paragraph{Affect Detection (AD).} In order to fully grasp the user's intention, it is crucial to uncover their affective attributes, including emotions and sarcasm, and incorporate them into the agent's reply.
-The latest advancements in detecting affects have been made possible through the use of the MELD \cite{poria-etal-2019-meld}, DailyDialogue \cite{li-etal-2017-dailydialog}, MUStARD \cite{castro-etal-2019-towards}, and Empathetic Dialogues \cite{rashkin-etal-2019-towards} datasets for Emotion Recognition in Conversation (ERC), sarcasm detection, and empathetic response generation.
-Major efforts to solve the task of ERC involves the use of Transformer-based models \cite{song-etal-2022-supervised, hu-etal-2022-unimse, zhao-etal-2022-mucdn}, graphical methods \cite{ghosal-etal-2019-dialoguegcn, shen-etal-2021-directed}, and commonsense incorporation \cite{ghosal-etal-2020-cosmic}.
-For sarcasm detection too, Transformer-based methods are the most popular ones \cite{Zhang2021MultiModalSD, Babanejad2020AffectiveAC, Desai2021NicePH, Bedi2021MultimodalSD, Bharti2022MultimodalSD}.
-Empathetic response generation is often handled by using sequence-to-sequence encoder-decoder architecture \cite{Xie2021GeneratingER, Shin2019HappyBotGE, Rashkin2018TowardsEO}.
+\paragraph{Affect Detection (AD)} In order to fully grasp the user's intention, it is crucial to uncover their affective attributes, including emotions and sarcasm, and incorporate them into the agent's reply.
+The latest advancements in detecting affects have been made possible through the use of the MELD \citep{poria-etal-2019-meld}, DailyDialogue \citep{li-etal-2017-dailydialog}, MUStARD \citep{castro-etal-2019-towards}, and Empathetic Dialogues \citep{rashkin-etal-2019-towards} datasets for Emotion Recognition in Conversation (ERC), sarcasm detection, and empathetic response generation.
+Major efforts to solve the task of ERC involves the use of Transformer-based models \citep{song-etal-2022-supervised, hu-etal-2022-unimse, zhao-etal-2022-mucdn}, graphical methods \citep{ghosal-etal-2019-dialoguegcn, shen-etal-2021-directed}, and commonsense incorporation \citep{ghosal-etal-2020-cosmic}.
+For sarcasm detection too, Transformer-based methods are the most popular ones \citep{Zhang2021MultiModalSD, Babanejad2020AffectiveAC, Desai2021NicePH, Bedi2021MultimodalSD, Bharti2022MultimodalSD}.
+Empathetic response generation is often handled by using sequence-to-sequence encoder-decoder architecture \citep{Xie2021GeneratingER, Shin2019HappyBotGE, Rashkin2018TowardsEO}.

-\underline{\textit{Key challenges.}} Although affect detection remains as a critical topic, merely accommodating detection may not suffice to generate appropriate responses \cite{pereira2022deep}.
-Introducing explainability behind the detected affects can enable the model to leverage the instigators and generate superior responses \cite{kumar-etal-2022-become}.
-Investigating how to explain elicited emotions and sarcasm presents an intriguing area for future research.
+\begin{mdframed} \underline{\textit{Key challenges.}} Although affect detection remains as a critical topic, merely accommodating detection may not suffice to generate appropriate responses \citep{pereira2022deep}.
+Introducing explainability behind the detected affects can enable the model to leverage the instigators and generate superior responses \citep{kumar-etal-2022-become}.
+Many recent studies have explored the domain of explainability, especially in the terms of affects \citep{9926166, 10274611, 10.1609/aaai.v37i11.26526}. {Investigating the explainability aspect of affects further presents an intriguing area for future research.} \end{mdframed}